todbot/blink1/docs/app-url-api.md

 These URLs contain RGB hex strings or color pattern names in simple text files.
 URLs are scanned for changes every 30 seconds.

+### File Watcher ###

+There can be at most 5 tracked files.
+These files contain RGB hex strings or color pattern names in simple text files.
+Files are scanned every 15 seconds for changes.

 ### Script Executer ###

+All scripts must live in the "blink-scripts" folder in the user's "Documents" folder.
+Scripts are executed every 15 seconds.
+Output is parsed like files.

 ### Color Pattern Player ###